DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

 ### Step 1: Scheduling the Support Sprint
 While there is some leeway in the exact timing of each support sprint, the sprints must be scheduled quarterly and should be scheduled roughly 3 months apart.
 Project scheduling should be coordinated by the project/technical lead and the software lead during routine software scheduling meetings.

-After setting up the sprint schedule, the technical lead should create a software support board and communicate the schedule to contributors.
+After setting up the sprint schedule, we create a software support board and communicate the schedule to contributors.
+The prioritization meeting should be scheduled some day the week before the support sprint.

 ### Step 2: Setting up the Project Board
 Immediately after scheduling the support sprint, the technical lead should create a project board to facilitate the tracking, prioritization, and assignment of issues.
 This has traditionally taken the form of a GitHub [projects board](https://github.com/orgs/DOI-USGS/teams/astrogeology-developers/projects) or a GitHub [discussion post](https://github.com/DOI-USGS/ISIS3/discussions), both of which provide automated tracking for issues that are hosted on GitHub.

-!!!
-Note "Due to recent changes in permissions and organizational boundaries, project boards can only be created as private (within-organization), which precludes external contributors from viewing or editing the board."

 ### Step 3: Notifying the Community